...

 What happens when I purchase?

-Upon confirmation of your order, you will immediately be redirected to the Thank You page where you can access the excel document.
+You will immediately be redirected to the Thank You page where you can access the excel spreadsheet.

 “YES, GEORGE I AM A FELLOW NERD AND WILL SPEND MANY HOURS ENJOYING INPUTTING DATA INTO YOUR SPREADSHEET.
 SO I’LL GET IT TODAY.